AustinZhu/mintsql/README.md

 ### Querying from the client console

 The query language is a subset of SQL.
-For now, MintSQL only support simple `CREATE|INSERT|SELECT` queries.
+For now, MintSQL only supports simple `CREATE|INSERT|SELECT` queries.

 To quit the client console, type `\quit`.